baidu/san-website/source/_posts/en/doc/api.md

 `Warning`:

-The filter method can access the component's data through `this.data` at runtime.
-However, doing so can result in an implicit dependency on the data, causing the view to not update as the data changes.
+The filter method can access the component's data through `this.data` at runtime, however doing so can result in an implicit dependency on the data, causing the view to not update as the data changes.
 Therefore, the filter method should be a pure function with no side effects.

 ```javascript
 var Bad = san.defineComponent({